Why we are told the solution is hydrogen, and when it isn’t true.

 Basic high school physics teaches us how burning hydrogen produces energy + water.
 Rockets burn hydrogen, why not cars?
 As explained here, because burning hydrogen is far less efficient than using hydrogen to generate electricity, and powering an electric motor with the electricity.
 Just as lithium batteries use a chemical reaction to produce electric power, hydrogen cars use a controlled form of the reaction between hydrogen and oxygen to produce electric power.
 The result is an electric vehicle, powered by electric motors, that uses a hydrogen fuel cell in place of conventional battery technology.

 That being said, Toyota is still experimenting with hydrogen combustion engines, with a recent reveal of a special one off race car.
-An engineering analysis of that race car can be found on Engineering Explained.
-However, even with Toyota as the main supporter of Hydrogen for cars, their public support is for fuel cell cars, and even that support is just the one model, the limited release Toyota Mirai, compared to the 25 battery electric vehicles they have announced they will have by 2025.
+An engineering analysis of that race car can be found on Engineering Explained, and this makes it clear how the technology makes no sense for a practical car, as the race car becomes almost all fuel tank.
+Even Toyota,the main supporter of Hydrogen for cars, promote fuel cell cars for the public, and even that support is just the one model, the limited release Toyota Mirai, compared to the 25 battery electric vehicles Toyota have announced they will have by 2025.

 The video explains the working of the Toyota Mirai, a latest model state of the art Hydrogen car (2018) that is available to consumers in California for around US$50,000, however it is very clear this is a subsidised price.